ankitk29kothari/Step2success/README.rst

 ######################################
-pyApp - A python application framework
+Step2success.in - A python professional Trainign Institute
 ######################################

 *Let us handle the boring stuff!*